 Health and social care professionals, such as your pharmacist or GP, can help if you are trying to give up smoking.
 The NHS has a lot of information and support to help you give up smoking.
-Visit the NHS website for the country where you live (page 115).
+Look on the NHS website for the country where you live (see page 115).